Corporate governance

 Remuneration of Board members

 Fees and other remuneration paid to Board members, including the Chairman, are determined by the Annual General Meeting (AGM).
-The AGM on 24 April 2020 resolved to adopt a proposal by the company’s two major shareholders that fees paid to the Board of Directors for the period until the end of the next AGM should be SEK 350,000 (2019: SEK 150,000) for the Chairman, and SEK 200,000 (2019: SEK 100,000) for each member.
-It was also resolved that a fee of SEK 85,000 would be paid to the Chairman of the Board’s Audit Committee and SEK 60,000 to each of the other members, and that a fee of SEK 50,000 would be paid to the Chairman of the Board’s Remuneration Committee and SEK 40,000 to each of the other members.
+The AGM on 3 May 2023 resolved to adopt the nomination committee’s proposal that fees paid to the Board of Directors for the period until the end of the next AGM should be SEK 550,000 (non-adjusted from previous year) for the Chairman, and SEK 290,000 (non-adjusted from previous year) for each member.
+It was also resolved to pay a fee to the Board’s Audit Committee of SEK 100,000 (previous year SEK 85,000) to the Chairman and SEK 75,000 (previous year SEK 60,000) to each of the members, and to pay a fee to the Board’s Remuneration Committee of SEK 50,000 (non-adjusted from previous year) to the Chairman and SEK 40,000 (non-adjusted from previous year) to each of the members.
+Audit fees are paid in accordance with approved invoices.

 Remuneration guidelines for senior executives